youkwhd/youkwhd.com/src/posts/better-software-documentation.md

 <img src="/images/software/py.jpeg" class="image-floatl" height="105" width="158" />

 You can't expect everyone to know how to run a python script despite python's popularity.
-Which file is the entry point? what dependencies do I need to make this script runnable? do I need to manually setup config files? the possibility is endless.
+Which file is the entry point? what dependencies do I need to make this script runnable? do I need to manually setup config files? bla bla bla, yada yada.

 Something might come up to your mind: "Well, python has requirements.txt file for listing dependencies".
 Sure, but how should I as the audience know?
 I have no prior knowlegde of what the file does.